moehriegitt/NeatLauncher/README.md

 icons.

 Clarity by efficient and elegant design based on text.
-With onfigurable quick access to apps, shortcuts, or contacts via a list or by gestures.
+With configurable quick access to apps, shortcuts, or contacts via a list or by gestures.

 Supports app shortcuts, both static and dynamic.